CachyOS/website/src/content/post/2408-august-release.md

 We've also included the latest NVIDIA Beta driver (560) after extensive testing.
 This driver appears to be in a stable state following its second beta release.

-The Cosmic Desktop Environment is now available for installation.
+The COSMIC Desktop Environment is now available for installation.
 We'll follow the upstream release (Alpha 1) for packaging.
 Packages based on the latest commit are available, though these won't be used for installation.
-Existing users can install Cosmic on their current setup with the command: `sudo pacman -S cosmic-session`.
-This installs the base packages for running Cosmic.
+Existing users can install COSMIC on their current setup with the command: `sudo pacman -S cosmic-session`.
+This installs the base packages for running COSMIC.
 Additional packages like cosmic-text-editor, cosmic-terminal, and cosmic-store are also available.

 Our infrastructure has seen significant improvements:
 We're proud to announce that CDN77 is sponsoring us with a worldwide cache CDN.
 This greatly enhances connection speeds for users, especially in regions we previously couldn't serve effectively with our existing mirrors.
 This CDN has been tested for about 3 weeks by us and the community, receiving positive feedback.